 The notice shall provide a description of the charges against the student and the incident for which suspension is proposed and shall inform the parents of the right to request an immediate informal conference with the principal.
 Both the notice and informal conference shall be in the dominant language or mode of communication used by the parents.
 At the conference, the parents shall be permitted to ask questions of complaining witnesses under such procedures as the principal may establish.
 The notice and opportunity for an informal conference shall take place before the student is suspended unless the student's presence in school poses a continuing danger to persons or property or an ongoing threat of disruption to the academic process.
-If the student's presence does pose such a danger or threat of disruption, the notice and opportunity for an informal conference shall take place as soon after the suspension as is reasonably practicable.
+If the student's presence does pose such a danger or threat of disruption, the notice and opportunity for an informal conference as is reasonably practicable.

-After the conference, the principal shall promptly advise the parents in writing of his or her decision.
+After the conference, the principal shall promptly advise the parents of his or her decision.
 The principal shall advise the parents that if they are not satisfied with the decision and wish to pursue the matter, they may appeal the decision.

 As set forth in Article V, Section A, an appeal of the decision of the principal may be made to the Board of Trustees, which will make its decision based solely upon the record before it.
 All appeals to the Board must be in writing and submitted to the Board within ten (10) business days of the date of the principal's decision, unless the parents can show that extraordinary circumstances precluded them from doing so.
 The Board may adopt in whole or in part the decision of the principal.
-Final decisions of the Board may be appealed to the New York State Education Department within 30 days of the decision.
+Final decisions of the Board may be appealed to the New York State Education Department.

 New Dawn will follow procedures and policies set by the Department of Education A-443 regarding alternate instruction.
-During the time of suspension, students shall not be penalized academically unless the infraction is directly related to an academic activity such as cheating or plagiarism.
-A student who is suspended by the principal for one to five days or who is awaiting his/her suspension hearing, will be provided with a minimum of instruction for two hours a day.
+During the time of suspension, students shall not be penalized academically.
+A student who is suspended who is awaiting his/her suspension hearing, will be provided with a minimum of instruction for two hours a day.
 Students who have IEP services will receive their related services as stated on their IEP as well as alternate instruction.

-Long-term (more than 5 days) suspension from school
+Long-term (more than 9 days) suspension from school

-When the principal determines that a suspension for more than five days may be warranted, he or she shall give reasonable notice to the student and the student's parents of their right to a fair hearing.
+When the principal determines that a suspension for more than nine days may be warranted, he or she shall give reasonable notice to the student and the student's parents of their right to a fair hearing.
 At the hearing, the student shall have the right to be represented by counsel, the right to question witnesses against him or her and the right to present witnesses and other evidence on his or her behalf.
 The principal shall personally hear and determine the proceeding or may, at his or her discretion, designate a hearing officer to conduct the hearing.
-The hearing officer shall be authorized to administer oaths and to issue subpoenas in conjunction with the proceeding before him or her.
+The hearing officer shall be authorized to administer oaths in conjunction with the proceeding before him or her.
 A record of the hearing shall be maintained, but no stenographic transcript shall be required.
 A tape recording shall be deemed a satisfactory record.
 The hearing officer shall make findings of fact and recommendations as to the appropriate measure of discipline to the principal.
 The report of the hearing officer shall be advisory only, and the principal may accept all or any part thereof.